mussonindustrial/embr/modules/periscope/README.md

   <p><em>A periscope provides a new perspective</em> by allowing users to see over, around, or through obstacles, offering a unique view otherwise obstructed.</p>
 </div>

-An Ignition module that includes design extensions and enhancements for Perspective.
+A module for Ignition that includes design extensions and enhancements for Perspective.

 ## Getting Started